maarten-pennings/howto/c64drive/readme.md

 Since a program might have more then one file open on a drive (remember that the disk operating system is in the drive), a drive has a so-called secondary address.
 A secondary address is a virtual communication pipe to that drive.
-One aspects of a secondary address is that it has a 256 byte buffer on the drive; other aspects are and pointers to the current track, sector and (byte) offset.
+One aspects of a secondary address is that it has a 256 byte buffer on the drive; other aspects are pointers to the current track, sector and (byte) offset.

-To [open](https://www.c64-wiki.com/wiki/OPEN) a file the following basic command is given.
+To [open](https://www.c64-wiki.com/wiki/OPEN) a file the following command is given.

 ```
 open <logical_file_number> , <device_number> , <secondary_address> , <command_string>